 During last quarter, Apple and Google released 2 major operating systems on to the market – iOS11 and Android Oreo (8.0).
 These releases had surprising implications on the market- here what you need to know...

-The adoption of DevOps methodology has increased and the need to release to production in shorter cycles is driving teams to accelerate process and embed early test automation.
-Teams operating in this release velocity need fast & reliable feedback for every code change to ensure app quality.
-Is this new process forcing teams to choose between automation frameworks?
-Espresso (Android) and XCUITest (iOS) are UI automation frameworks that fit very well with this new development
+With the rise of the adoption of DevOps methodology, the need to release to production in shorter cycles is driving teams to accelerate process and embed early test automation.
+Test automation benefits are undeniable.
+And teams operating in this release velocity need fast and reliable feedback for every code change to ensure app quality.
+This raises the question: is this new process forcing teams to choose between automation frameworks?
+Espresso (Android) and XCUITest (iOS) are

 Usage Based Insurance (UBI) is a trending field in the insurance industry.
 From a consumer point of view, it is clear the majority do not want to pay high policy rates in order to cover drivers that are considered ‘dangerous’.
 According to recent research, awareness and demand for Usage Based Insurance (UBI) is on the rise.
 The main commercial challenge for carriers these days is to reach untapped opportunities to expand UBI into markets beyond